natebwangsut/dotfiles/README.md

 # Dotfiles

-A collection of Dotfiles configurations for developing environment
+A collection of configurations for developing environment